-At September 30, 2022, the bank balances of the CRA's deposits were \$1,277,553.
+At September 30, 2023, the bank balances of the CRA's deposits were \$2,199,652.
 All of the CRA's public deposits are held in qualified public depositories pursuant to Florida Statutes, Chapter 280, Florida Security for Public Deposits Act.
-Under the Act, all qualified public depositories are required to pledge eligible collateral having a market value equal to or greater than the average daily or monthly balance of all public deposits, times the depository's collateral pledging level.
-The pledging level may vary depending upon the depository's financial condition and establishment period.
+Under the Act, all qualified public depositories are required to pledge eligible collateral having a market value equal to or greater than the average daily or monthly balance of all public depository's financial condition and establishment period.
 All collateral must be deposited with an approved financial institution.
-Any losses to public depositors are covered by applicable deposit insurance, sale of securities pledged as collateral and, if necessary, assessments against other qualified public depositories of the same type as the depository in default.
+Any losses to public depositors are covered by applicable deposit elepositories of the same type as the depository in default.
 When public deposits are made in accordance with Chapter 280, no public depositor shall be liable for any loss thereof.